funkylarma/adamchamberlin.info/src/pages/privacy.md

 These websites may collect data about you, use cookies, embed additional third-party tracking, and monitor your interaction with that embedded content, this is completely down to your own settings and accounts with those sites.
 I do not store or track any of that.

+CloudFlare, the hosting provider for this site do insert a script tag that is used for platform analytics.
+This does not provide me or the service with any identifiable data.

 ---

 ## Browser Based Local Storage